claritycoalition/truevalue/clarity-history.md

 ### 2017

+* TV database is built by and for Clarity projects.
 * True Value Semantics project begins.
 A technical paper on the True Value Framework is developed to show how data will be linked, with Cambridge Semantics advising.
-* EcoChefs Global, through founder Mariana Lome, becomes a partner in the True Value Initiative.
+* EcoChefs Global, through cofounder Mariana Lomé, becomes a partner in the True Value Initiative.

 ### 2016

-*
+* insert

 ### 2015

 * Environmental Policy Performance Bonds gain traction at the Climate Change Conference in Paris \(UNFCCC COP 21\).
 See: Climate 2020; CEPII; Primier Ministre – France Stratégie; Revue-Banque.
 * Agritech joins Clarity to design Food and Nutrition Security for Sub-Saharan Africa \(FNS-Sub Sahara\) and The Sahel Hub.
-This work incorporates sustainability mapping and true value accounting throughout the supply chain of food and biofuel production in 6 West African countries.
+This work incorporates sustainability mapping and True Value accounting throughout the supply chain of food and biofuel production in 6 West African countries.

 ### 2014